 Objective Indicator No child is left unvaccinated because of poor planning.
 Microplanning: ≥90% of UCs pass desk and field external microplans validation with HRMP population fully incorporated Still missed children: ≤0.75% of children missed against target population, and ≤5% against recorded missed children remaining unvaccinated at end of campaign. o% unvaccinated children among covered recorded missed children. o% unvaccinated children in locked or o/o houses. o% intra-campaign household clusters conducted by area in-charges and/or supervisors.
 Direct supervisors of teams must be left to do their supervisory duties.
-10% of intra-campaign household clusters targeted at high-risk mobile populations and/or major transit points 100% of teams have at least one adult team member in each campaig 100% of teams have at least one local team member in each campaig 100% of teams have at least one local team member in each campaig 80% of teams have at least one female member in each campaign; in facing special cultural obstacles, a 25% reduction in the number of all teams At least 25% decrease in number of non-female Area-incharges, TTM TTSPs.
+10% of intra-campaign household clusters targeted at high-risk mobile populations and/or major transit points Team composition supports the greatest possible access to all households 100% of teams have at least one adult team member in each campaign.
+100% of teams have at least one local team member in each campaign.
+80% of teams have at least one female member in each campaign; in areas with facing special cultural obstacles, a 25% reduction in the number of all-male teams At least 25% decrease in number of non-female Area-incharges, TTMs, and TTSPs.
 Workload of teams is rationalized in such a manner that revisits to vaccinate missed children take place as quickly as possible.
-All vaccination teams are able to revisit households with recorded missed children on the social day. ≥90% of UCs pass the "team workload rationalization" evaluation in the microplans validation.
+All vaccination teams are able to revisit households with recorded missed children and vaccinate at least 40% of recorded missed children on the same day. ≥90% of UCs pass the "team workload rationalization" evaluation in the external microplans validation.
 Overall campaign quality ensures high population immunity At district-level - as measured by third-party post-campaign monitoring, all districts reach vaccination coverage above 95%.
 As measured by third-party post-campaign monitoring, Market Surveys and other post-campaign indicators, at least 95% of districts in each province and FATA have vaccination coverage ≥95%.
 Less than 10% of Union Councils in any division, or province are flagged as Low-Performing Union Councils At Divisional and Provincial level - at least 90% of Union Councils pass LQAS.